RyanChrisSmith/address_detective/README.md

 - Well, well, well, it looks like we have a secret agent in our midst!
 There's an API Key involved that's so top-secret, it doesn't even come with the repo!
 Gotta keep those classified files under lock and key, am I right?
   - Go to `https://www.smarty.com/products/us-address-verification` to get an `API key` and `Authorization token`, you will need this and once back I can direct you as to where they can go on your machine to stay safe and sound.
   - Create a file `$ touch .env` which should create an empty `.env` file at the root level of the files
-  - In that `.env` file add your keys as pictured below, but put the keys in the spaces that are scratched out.
+  - In that `.env` file add your keys as pictured below

   <img src="images/screenshot.png">